Four Trax

-is a 1989 racing arcade game developed and published by Namco.
-It was released in North America by Atari Games, and was ported to the Mega Drive/Genesis in 1991 as Quad Challenge.
+is a 1989 racing video game developed and published by Namco for arcades.
+It was released in North America by Atari Games.
+It was ported to the Mega Drive/Genesis in 1991 as Quad Challenge.

 Gameplay

 Players take control of four quad bikes (red for Player 1, white for Player 2, yellow for Player 3, and green for Player 4), which are competing in an "off-road" race.
 They all have a preset amount of time in which to complete a full lap of the track, but for each lap of the track that is successfully completed, the players' time is extended.
 If one of the players cannot manage to successfully complete the current lap of the track before the time runs out, that player's game will instantly be over and the race will continue without them.
 The players must complete between three and six full laps of the track in order to win (the number is dependent on how both of the cabinets are set, as with Namco's own Final Lap).
 The players can also encounter between four and seven blue CPU-controlled bikes on the track, as the number is dependent on how many people are playing (seven for one player, six for two players, five for three, and four for four).